elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 Tsx lost its monopoly on 2007.
 Pure trading.
 Order protection rule in Canada is stronger because all best bids and offers must be satisfied whereas in the us only the top best before trading another market at another price.

 Various broker dealers launched dark pools.
 Consortium pools launched.
-In Canada only one launched known as matched now.
+In Canada only one launched known as Matched Now.

 Difference in Canada is that material price improvement against the bid or ask must occur in a Dark pool.
 Order exposure for retail.
 Launch now is owned by CBOE and was posit.
 Used for mid point trading.
 Fair access rule.